u-Sir/peek-pop/README.md

 > **Privacy note:** Peek Pop runs fully locally.
 No telemetry, no cloud sync, no external server communication.

+### Maintainer's recommended minimalist UI setup:

+1. Use [Helium](https://helium.computer/), and in `helium://settings/appearance`, enable:
+   - Frameless mode
+   - Rounded borders around webpage content
+2. In the settings page of your preferred trigger method, set the popup type to **normal**

 ### Triggers

 | Trigger                | Supported? | Modifier key  | Search or Image search  |